Are You an Introvert? We’ve Got 17 Jobs You’ll Love

-Do you need a job for a night owl and an introvert?
+Do you need a job made for a night owl and an introvert?
 You might enjoy being a night security guard.
 These positions can be relaxing, and some allow free time for various activities that don’t interfere with the work.
 The downside is the pay.

 6. Night Merchandise Stocker

 Here’s another job that is a win-win for introverted night owls.
 Grocery stores and big-box stores employ night merchandise stockers, the unsung heroes of the retail industry.
 There are plenty of these jobs available.
 Zippia currently lists thousands of merchandise stocker-related jobs with an average salary of about $29K per year.

 No, you won’t get rich with this night shift job, but it could provide you with some side cash while helping you fuel your introverted energy.

 Appraisers typically work independently in the real estate industry, helping property owners and potential buyers determine the value of a property.
 Some work in residential real estate only, some work in commercial appraisals only, and some appraise both.
 The median pay for property appraisers is $61,560 per year, according to the Bureau of Labor Statistics (BLS).